-Every day of this pandemic, we have lived with the loss of safety.
-On any particular day, each of us may be poignantly aware of another loss — a person, a community, health, work, income, time, opportunity.
+Through 3 years of pandemic, we lived with loss.
+On any given day, each of us may be poignantly aware of a particular loss — a person, a community, health, work, income, time, opportunity, safety.

-In the absence of traditional ways to support each other, we seek understanding and confidence to grieve our own losses and to be a compassionate, if physically distant, companion to others.
+In the absence of traditional ways to support each other, we sought understanding and confidence to grieve our own losses and to be a compassionate, if physically distant, companion to others.
+Then, we gathered for delayed memorial services.

 Grief is the normal and natural reaction to significant emotional loss of any kind.
-A loss may be overwhelming; or a loss may be unacknowledged when it happens, hidden in a rapid change which propels us forward.
+A loss may be overwhelming; or a loss may be unacknowledged when it happens, enveloped in circumstances which propel us forward.

 How we grieve is unique to each person and each loss.
 Grieving any loss requires head and heart.
 We seek both correct information about the nature of grief and respectful support for our personal experience.